asalom/alexsalom.es/_posts/2017-03-03-dependency-injection-with-service-locator.md

 - Blog
 ---

-Here at <a href="http://welt.de">WeltN24</a> we like to test.
+Here at <a href="http://welt.de">WeltN24</a>'s iOS team we like to test.
 We like it so much that we build our code to be ~~almost~~ 100% testable.
 We are able to achieve this by injecting all dependencies through each class' initializer.
 One technic to do this is to make use of Swift's default values.
+><a href="https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/Functions.html">The Swift Programming Language</a>
+>
+> You can define a default value for any parameter in a function by assigning a value to the parameter after that parameter’s type.
+If a default value is defined, you can omit that parameter when calling the function.

 ```swift
 func hello(name: String = "Alex Salom") -> String {